 Notes

-- Cake can be stored at room temperature in a cake box or sealed container for 2-3 days.
+- Storage: Store the cake at room temperature in a cake box or airtight container for 2–3 days to maintain freshness.

 Leave a Reply